Final Expense Life Insurance

 For example, Richard did not qualify for a level benefit plan and was offered a graded benefit plan with a $15,000 death benefit.
 If Richard should die in the first year, his beneficiary will receive 25% if the death benefit or $3,750.
 If Richard passes away in the second year, his beneficiary would receive 50% of the death benefit or $7,500.
 If Richard dies in the third year the beneficiary would get 75% of the death benefit or $11,250.
 If Richard dies in the fourth year of later, his beneficiary would receive 100% of the death benefit.

-During the waiting period, your death benefit will be equal to the amount of premium paid to the insurance company plus an additional percentage of 5 or 10%.
+During the waiting period, your death benefit will be equal to the amount of premium paid to the life insurance company plus an additional percentage of 5 or 10%.
 Although this plan has a waiting period and is somewhat pricey compared to the level benefit plan, you will not be denied coverage for any health issues as long as you are in the eligible age group.

-The majority of your funeral expenses after you pass away is going to be your funeral service and burial expenses.
+The majority of your final expense costs after you pass away is going to be your funeral service and burial expenses.
 Although we cannot determine how much if any, your medical or nursing home expenses will be, we can get very close on the death benefit you will need to cover your funeral expenses.

 There are several really good resources on the internet that will help you estimate your funeral costs based on the area you live in.
 One of the resources that we recommend is Parting.com because they offer substantial information about funeral planning and the costs involved.
 Here is what an average funeral and burial service will cost and the services involved according to Parting.Com: